Chapter Eight: Officers of the University

 The Treasurer shall have the custody of all deeds and muniments of title to the real estate and of all bonds and mortgages, stocks or other evidences of property owned by the University or pledged to it and of all policies of insurance and shall have the authority to accept and receipt for the same on behalf of the University and the Board and, under the supervision of the Board, he/she shall arrange for the safekeeping thereof.
 He/she shall have the authority to sell, assign and transfer securities on behalf of the University.

 The Treasurer shall collect and receive all monies due and payable to the University and deposit them in the name of the University in such banking institutions as the Board may designate.
 The Treasurer shall discharge all debts and other obligations of the University when due and payable.
+In the fulfillment of the duties above, the Treasurer may delegate certain administrative, non-binding tasks as appropriate to the Director of Treasury and Risk and the Assistant Director of Treasury and Risk.

 The Treasurer is the ordinary contracting Officer of the University.
 The Treasurer shall be responsible for overseeing the conduct of the annual audit of the University’s financial records; provided that the University's Audit and Risk Management Committee shall be responsible for reviewing the independence of the University's auditor and reviewing the results of the annual audit with the auditor.
 The Treasurer shall be responsible for submission to the Board of a certified annual report by public accountants to be approved by the Board.
 The Treasurer shall also furnish such other financial statements as from time to time may be required by the President and the Board.